‘Korean identity’: Growing North-South ties crucial in U.S.-led diplomacy, analysts say

-A deep sense of shared identity between citizens of North and South Korea remains alive and well, and the potential for at least some level of reconciliation between those two nations should be at the center of America’s diplomatic efforts, former top U.S. officials and regional experts said Tuesday.
+A deep sense of shared identity between citizens of North and South Korea remains alive and well, and the potential for at least some reconciliation should be at the center of America’s diplomatic efforts, former top U.S. officials and regional experts said Tuesday.

 “There is a Korean identity that is not totally dependent on what passport you carry.
 There’s a Korean pride, in a way, that transcends a more traditional nationalism,” said Kathleen Stephens, former U.S. ambassador to South Korea and now the president and CEO of the Korean Economic Institute of America.
 “Koreans have remained Korean … and I think that’s true in both North and South.”